marcinwalczak2/HTML-Doc-Scanner/README.md

 ## Installing Docscanner
 If you haven't already, download Python [here](https://www.python.org/downloads/).
+> **_NOTE:_** If installing Python for the first time, make sure you select the __Add Python 3.7 to PATH__ checkbox.

-Install Docscanner by running the following in a terminal:
+Install Docscanner by running the following in your Command Prompt terminal:
 `pip install doc-scanner`

 ## Using Docscanner
-1. Enter the following in your terminal:
+1. Initiate Docscanner by running the following in your Command Prompt terminal:
 `python docscanner.py`
-2. You will be prompted with the following:
+You will be prompted with the following:
 `Use default csv file of forbidden phrases? (respond Y or N): `
+2. Choose whether to use the default _.csv_ file or to add a custom path:
-    - To use the default csv file, type "Y".
-It will automatically jump to the next argument where you input the _.html_ file path.
+    - To use the default csv file, enter "Y".
+The script will jump to the next argument where you input the _.html_ file path.
-    - To use a custom csv file, type "N".
+    - To use a custom csv file, enter "N".
 You will be prompted with the following:
 `Enter path of your custom csv file: `
 Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.
       > **_NOTE:_** The path address is automatically stripped of unnecessary characters such as quotations marks or spaces.
-You do not have to format your file path after pasting it.
+You do not have to format your file paths after pasting them.

 3. After choosing to use either the default or custom _.csv_ file, you will be prompted with the following:
-`Enter path of HTML file: `
+`Enter path of html file: `
+Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.

-4. Docscanner will return whatever words/phrases it found in your _.html_ file along with the line numbers on which it was found.
+Docscanner will return whatever words/phrases it found in your _.html_ file along with the line numbers on which they were found.

-### Data Formatting
+### Formatting Data
-Ensure that your _.csv_ file has no header columns, and that each individual word and phrase occupies a single row within the first column.
+Ensure that your _.csv_ file has no header columns and that each individual word/phrase occupies a single row within the first column.
+#### Example _.CSV_ file:
+`word_1`
+`phrase 1`
+`word_2  `

 ### Changing the Default File
-_To change the default file:_
 1. Locate the root directory storing docscanner.py.
 2. Open the _data_ folder.
 3. Delete or alter the existing _.csv_ file and save your changes.
 4. Open the _src_ folder.
-5. Change the string for the variable __forbidden_phrases_path__ to match the name of your new default file in the _data_ folder.
+5. Change the string for the variable `forbidden_phrases_path ` on line 35 to match the name of your new default file in the _data_ folder.
 6. Save your changes.

+### Troubleshooting
+If Docscanner is not running properly:
+- Ensure that all file paths are correct.
+- Verify you are using a Command Prompt terminal, not PowerShell.
+- Check whether the `docscanner ` directory structure on your workstation matches what is on GitHub.